Close Menu

 What is California’s Statute of Limitations for Bike Accidents?

-California has a two-year statute of limitations for bicycle injuries.
+California has a two-year statute of limitations for bicycle accident claims.
 This is the time in which your case must be settled, or filed in court.
 This time limit shrinks to six months if the state or a city is responsible.
 Even though you may have plenty of time before your time limit is up, our experienced San Francisco bike accident lawyers can help guide you through the process from day one, helping to insure that the proper groundwork is laid for your claim.

 biking on busy streetWhat do I do Immediately After I’ve Been in a Bicycle Accident?

-Following an injury bike accident, most of our clients are unsure of what steps to take next.
-Questions about medical bills, employment and long-term needs are just a few of the things you might be thinking about.
 Not to mention the questions surrounding your legal rights, whether you can collect compensation for your injuries or knowing how much that compensation should be are all things that might be on your mind.
 Here are a few suggestions we have for you to do right after a serious bike accident:

 • Get a Police Report and Seek Medical Attention.
 While this might sound like common sense, you might be surprised how many people don’t report being hit by a vehicle or don’t promptly go to a doctor.
 Reporting the accident and seeing a physician establishes the paper trail evidence in your legal matter.
 The longer you wait the less severe a claims adjuster or attorney for the insurance company may try to make it sound if you decide to pursue legal action.
 Keep copies of all of your paperwork, reports and files.